-The artworks on this website represent a small selection of Edwina's practice, encompassing both sited projects (as permanent or temporary works) and work presented in galleries.
+The artworks on this website represent a small selection of my practice, encompassing both sited projects (as permanent or temporary works) and work presented in galleries.
 The two are not mutually exclusive.
 I completed my AHRC (Arts & Humanities Research Council) funded collaborative practice-based PhD about sited artwork and climate change in 2014.

-Website copyright: Edwina fitzPatrick 2019
+Website copyright: Edwina fitzPatrick 2023